 Last news in Fakti

-What Germany is doing for students' mental health
+What is Germany doing for the mental health of students

-What Germany is doing for students' mental health - 1
+What is Germany doing for the mental health of students - 1

 Zina Mönch is one of over 80 mental health trainers who have been working across Germany for a year.
 She is part of the team of a middle school in Bavaria - the contact person for about 400 students between the fifth and tenth grades.
 The questions to her concern the mental health of children.
 "We see a great need among students to talk about tension, stress and emotional exhaustion," Mönch told German public broadcaster ARD.
 Especially after the coronavirus pandemic, it is becoming increasingly clear that young people need more support, she explains.